 Bank fixed deposits (retail banks and small finance banks, both) are backed with an insurance of Rs.
 5 lakh.
 This cover is provided by DICGC (Deposit Insurance and Credit Guarantee Corporation) which is a wholly-owned subsidiary of the Reserve Bank of India or RBI.

 In case the bank defaults, i.e. goes bankrupt and becomes unable to return the account holder’s savings or deposit amount, DICGC steps in and pays Rs.
 5 lakh as compensation.
 Earlier, this cover was of Rs.
 1 lakh, which has recently been increased to Rs.
 5 lakh, as per the Union Budget 2020 released on 1st of February 2020.

 Irrespective of the amount of deposit made in FD, be it even less than the insurance cover (of Rs.
 5 lakh), investors will be paid with the full coverage amount.

 All the banks provide their customers with tax-saving FD options which help in bringing down their taxable income, which in turn, pulls down tax to be paid too.
 Investors can put in up to Rs.
 1.5 lakh of the amount in a tax-saving fixed deposit which can be quoted in deductions u/s 80C of the Income Tax Act, 1961.

 These schemes come with a lock-in period of 5 years, i.e. before 5 years, no premature withdrawals can be made (only in case of the untimely death of the deposit holder).

 - Higher FD rates for Senior Citizens

 Senior citizens are offered higher fixed deposit interest rates.
-This practice is adopted by most of the banks and non-banking financial companies as well.
-Preferential rate for senior citizens usually ranges from 0.25% -0.65% above the standard FD interest rates.
+This practice is adopted by most banks and non-banking financial companies as well.
+The additional interest rates for senior citizens usually ranges from 0.25% to -0.65% above the standard FD interest rates.